 Since that time, our team has been working tirelessly to bring all the grocery assistance programs (food pantries) in our network on to the Link2Feed system.
-To date, we have successfully on-boarded 13 of our 18 counties, with the remaining 5 counties to be brought onto the system before June 30, 2020.
+To date, we have successfully on-boarded 14 of our 18 counties.

 The tool is proving to be very helpful to our on-the-ground partners, many of which are small and volunteer-run.
 In many cases, it is replacing old paper filing systems and making tracking inventory and creating reports much easier.

 Moreover, the food bank and our network partners now have access to live, comprehensive data, allowing us all to make evidence-based decisions that will best serve our communities, as we gain valuable insights about the people we serve, their needs, and the barriers they face.

 The ability of our network to react quickly to reliable and real-time data is critical in our work to address root causes of food insecurity… it is essential to ending hunger.

 Here is a snapshot of data collected from the 14 counties Service Insights is operating in currently (It is important to note that because of COVID, some of our partner food assistance programs have elected to suspend entering data entirely and some are only entering visits on households that were already in L2F – all out of an abundance of caution to mitigate staff, volunteer, and client exposure to the virus):